10 Best Luaus and Places for Traditional Hawaiian Food on Kauai

 8 Kilauea Fish Market

 There's a whole lot more than fish in store is the market's motto, and they're right!
-In addition to fresh local fish, they have an ahi fajita burrito, fish tacos, salads, plate lunches and great specials, along with grass fed beef.
+In addition to fresh local fish, they have Hawaiian food, an ahi fajita burrito, fish tacos, salads, plate lunches and great specials, along with grass fed beef.
 Seating is outdoor picnic table style, and you'll find a mix of locals and visitors enjoying fish.
 Price can vary depending on market price, but you can get a great meal for a generally affordable price.
 Very casual and ideal for lunch or to pick up a fresh slab of fish to cook back at the condo.
 (1 808.828.6244)

 7 Hanalei Taro & Juice Co.

 A hit with locals and visitors, the Hanalei Taro & Juice Co. is a spot that all visitors need to stop at and enjoy.
 Very local style, the restaurant is a local style lunch wagon resting roadside in Hanalei.
 Serving traditional Hawaiian food, but with a modern twist, this is your best bet to fill up on taro, the root crop that sustained Hawaiians for generations.
 Here you can find taro and many other healthy ingredients prepared with a modern twist, such as a taro smoothie, Hawaiian plate lunches, taro hummus, taro veggie burgers, and even taro acai bowls- the list goes on.
 A perfect place for those who enjoy a traditional diet and vegetarians too, the wagon will give you a taste of Hawaii's unique array of food.
-The lunch wagon run by the same family who runs the historical Haraguchi rice mill and their farms, and the taro and other ingredients are locally grown.
-Coming into Hanalei, look for it on the right. ((808) 826-1059)
+The lunch wagon run by the same family who runs the historical Haraguchi rice mill and their farms, and the taro and other ingredients are locally grown. ((808) 826-1059)

 5 Luau Kalamaku